<form action='' method=''>

 input[type=text] { width: 100%; padding: 12px 20px; margin: 8px 0; box-sizing: border-box; }

-.
+Note that we have set the box-sizing property to border-box.
 This makes sure that the padding and eventually borders are included in the total width and height of the elements.
-Read more about the box-sizing
+Read more about the box-sizing property in our CSS Box Sizing chapter.

 input[type=text] { border: 2px solid red; border-radius: 4px; }

-If you only want a bottom border, use the border-bottom
+If you only want a bottom border, use the border-bottom property:

 First Name